tdial2000/ILEX/docs/source/Tutorials/how_ilex_works.rst

    data = frb.get_data(["dsI", "dsQ"], get = True)

 This call to ``.get_data()`` is requesting a crop of the stokes I and Q dynamic spectra.
-This will run through all the processing steps outlined aboved and spit out cropped and processing stokes I and Q dynamic spectra, denoted by the ``ds``.
+This will run through all the processing steps outlined above and spit out cropped and processing stokes I and Q dynamic spectra, denoted by the ``ds``.
 We also return these data products as a dict by specifying ``get = True``.